substrait-io/substrait/site/docs/expressions/extended_expression.md

 # Extended Expression

 Extended Expression messages are provided for expression-level protocols as an alternative to using a Plan.
 They mainly target expression-only evaluations, such as those computed in Filter/Project/Aggregation rels.
-Different from the original Expression defined in the substrait protocol, Extended Expression messages require more information to completely describe the computation context including: input data schema, referred function signatures, and output schema.
+Unlike the original Expression defined in the substrait protocol, Extended Expression messages require more information to completely describe the computation context including: input data schema, referred function signatures, and output schema.

 Since Extended Expression will be used seperately from the Plan rel representation, it will need to include basic fields like Version.